 Femmes love our Butch partners fiercely, and we would defend them to the death.
 But while our Butches make us weak in the knees, they don’t make us weak in the head.
 We wouldn’t hesitate to tell our Butches off if we needed to.
 One mistake people often make is in thinking that Butch/Femme relationships are a mimicry of heterosexuals.
 The truth is that Butch/Femme partners are equals in every way; we don’t have the power imbalances and manipulative gymnastics that often underlie heterosexual unions.

-In summary, sometimes (but not always), people won’t be able to identify Femmes simply by looking at us ~ well, unless we are with our Butch partner, of course.
-Lesbians with good gaydar can usually pick up on us, particularly if they are around us longer than just first glance.
+In summary, sometimes (but not always), people may not be able to identify Femmes simply by looking at us ~ well, unless we are with our Butch partner, of course.
+However, Lesbians with good gaydar can usually pick up on us, particularly if they are around us longer than just first glance.

-But regardless of the fact that we look different than many lesbians, we are 100% lesbian.
+But regardless of the fact that we may look different than many Lesbians, we are 100% Lesbian.

 Invisibility is not our choice, nor our friend.
 We are not fake or faux.
-We do not exist to prop up weak warped dyke notions of “masculinity”.
-Our femininity is an extension of our body, not the other way around.
-We do not wear femininity, we are feminine; like our lesbianism, it is a physical thing.
 We are as strong as we are sensitive.
 Straight people do not see us because they are blind.
-Other lesbians sometimes do not recognize us because they only see themselves.
+Other Lesbians sometimes do not recognize us because they only see themselves.
 Butches often look past us because they do not trust, having been hurt by fakes.
 Our numbers may be small, but we exist.
 And it’s time to tell the truth about us.